junxit/us-congress-bills-115/metadata.md

 - 2017-05-03 — Motion to reconsider laid on the table Agreed to without objection.
 - 2017-05-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 423 - 0 (Roll no. 250). (text: CR 5/02/2017 H3023)
 - 2017-05-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 423 - 0 (Roll no. 250).(text: CR 5/02/2017 H3023)
+- 2017-05-04 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.